Jessz5/MTA_Ridership_Analysis/README.md

-## Riding Through the Holidays: MTA December 2024 Ridership Analysis
+## MTA December 2024 Ridership Analysis

-December is one of the busiest months in New York City, with holiday shopping, tourism, and year-end events driving fluctuations in subway ridership.
-This project analyzes MTA data from December 2024 to uncover trends in peak travel times, station activity, and commuting patterns during the holiday season.
+This project analyzes MTA data from December 2024 to uncover trends in peak travel times, station activity, and commuting patterns throughout the holiday season.
 By analyzing key metrics such as ridership by borough, busiest stations, and holiday impacts, this study provides actionable insights for the MTA, local businesses, and commuters.

-The analysis is based on the [MTA Subway Hourly Ridership (2020-2024)](https://data.ny.gov/Transportation/MTA-Subway-Hourly-Ridership-2020-2024/wujg-7c2s/about_data) dataset, which includes detailed information on ridership counts, station complexes, boroughs, and timestamps.
+The analysis is based on the [MTA Subway Hourly Ridership (2020-2024)](https://data.ny.gov/Transportation/MTA-Subway-Hourly-Ridership-2020-2024/wujg-7c2s/about_data) dataset, available on DATA.NY.GOV, which includes detailed information on ridership counts, station complexes, boroughs, and timestamps.

  **SQL queries and Python scripts:** Explore the code behind the analysis in the [project_sql folder](/project_sql/) and [project_python folder](/project_python/).

 ## Key Questions
-Here are the questions I explored through data analysis:
+Here are the key questions explored through data analysis:

 1. What was the total ridership for December 2024?
 2. What were the busiest and least busy days of the month?